23 Oct YOGA AND PREGNANCY: Q & A WITH SHAUNA HAWKES

 Practicing yoga during the first trimester of pregnancy can cause a risk.
 Because the embryo must first attach to the uterine wall, inverting (including downward facing dog) can cause risk.
 However, with that being said, a woman who has a regular yoga practice is likely to be familiar with this movement in her body, therefore doing downward facing dog is a fairly normal movement in her body.

 Another consideration is that a hormone relaxin is in the bloodstream.
 It relaxes the ligaments in the pelvis and softens and widens the cervix which is great for childbearing but it can pose a problem if a woman is pushing in herself in yoga to get stronger or more flexible.
 Because these ligaments are moving it can be easy to stretch a little too far.
-That’s why it’s essential a woman pays attention to her body and doesn’t try to advance in her yoga practice when she is pregnant.

 What types of yoga are beneficial during and after pregnancy?